hedia-team/shared-workflows/README.md

     * `npm run test`
   * Publish package to npm as an _alpha release_ using our [bumper/publisher action](https://github.com/hedia-team/autobump-and-publish).

+  > If the workflow was triggered by a new commit containing `Version autobumped to` on the message, it'll be skipped since that commit was automatically produced in order to bump package version

 #### `publish-release-package.yaml`:

 * **When should be triggered:**